Travel Planning Made Simple. Create Your Own Itinerary.

 Image Source: Unsplash

-January is the coldest month in Norway with normal temperatures that reach inside the 20-30 degree Fahrenheit reach.
+January is the coldest month in Norway, with normal temperatures that reach inside the 20-30 degree Fahrenheit range.
 The more limited days likewise add to the snowy feel.
 The sun is up for around 6-8 hours every day in Oslo, while Tromsø toward the north is uninformed for the principal half of the month.
 It rapidly works to around 5 hours of sunshine by the first of February.

 Events in Norway in January